 The higher the SEER (Seasonal Energy Efficiency Ratio) rating the more efficient the unit, which translates to less money spent monthly cooling your home.
-A 13 to 14 SEER rating is the minimum; 15 SEER is good; and above 16 is high efficiency.
-A high efficiency system can cut energy bills in half when compared to an old 8 SEER unit, and provide many comfort benefits.
+A 13 to 14 SEER rating is the minimum; you can have a SEER rating as high as 28 and manufacturers are working to have even higher SEER ratings in the future.
+A high-efficiency system can greatly increase energy savings over time.

 Are you eligible for a rebate?

 Maintenance is necessary to keep your system functioning in optimal conditions over the life of the unit.
 Over time dirt, debris, and other foreign substances can cause build up in your system, erode electrical connections and cause other damage that is expensive to replace.
-The buildup can also cause a 14 SEER unit to perform like a 10 SEER one, making your system work harder and your utility bills higher.
+The buildup can cause your system to work harder and your utility bill to be higher.
 Ensuring your system is clean and maintained annually can extend the life of your system and help you avoid expensive and preventable repairs.

 How do I know if it's time to replace?